locustio/locust/docs/developing-locust.rst

 Now the ``locust`` command will run *your* code with no need for reinstalling after making changes.

-If you want to contribute back to us, make a branch in your repo, push your changes there and then `open a PR on github <https://github.com/locustio/locust/compare>`_.
+If you want to contribute back to us, make a branch *in your repo*, push your changes there and then `open a PR on github <https://github.com/locustio/locust/compare>`_.
 Before you open a pull request, make sure the tests work.
 And if you are adding a feature, make sure it is documented.

 Running tests
 =============